DSPsleeporg/ecc/docs/ilastik.md

 You can use ilastik's built-in GUI to create training data, as explained above.

-However, you may find the software's response a little slow, especially when you are handling a very large 3D image.
+However, you may find the software's response a little too slow, especially when you are handling a very large 3D image.

-To annotate a massive 3D images, users may want to consider using a specialized software for image annotation called [ITK-SNAP](http://www.itksnap.org/).
+To annotate a large 3D images, users may consider using a specialized software for image annotation, called [ITK-SNAP](http://www.itksnap.org/).

 [ITK-SNAP](http://www.itksnap.org/) is a medical and biological image annotation tool, offered as a free and open-source software.
 It offers fast image rendering and useful palette of annotation tools.
-So, with ITK-SNAP image annotation may be much quicker.
+So, image annotation may become much quicker with ITK-SNAP.

 The tricky part is that ITK-SNAP only accepts [NIfTI image format](https://nipy.org/nibabel/nifti_images.html), so users must convert their image data accordingly.
 This can be done by using ImageJ or writing a custom code.
-Further, ITK-SNAP outputs the annotation image as NIfTI format.
-To import in ilastik, it must be converted into HDF5.
+Further, ITK-SNAP outputs the annotation as NIfTI image.
+To import it in ilastik, it must be converted into compatible data format, such as HDF5.

 Annotations prepared by ITK-SNAP can be imported into ilastik project by right-clicking **"labels"** > **"import..."**, as shown below.